AngeNicole/city-lift_urbanization/frontend/README.md

-Here's the updated README with **Bun** as the package manager. 🚀

----

 ## **CityLift Connect - Frontend**
 A modern frontend for **CityLift Connect**, built with **React, Vite, TypeScript, TailwindCSS, and React Query**, using **Bun** as the package manager.